§4 ch28: Selecting Adoptive Families

 ______________________ Foster Parents, and Prospective Adoptive Parents

-The Children’s Service Workers for the prospective families should attend whenever it is geographically feasible.
+The Children’s Service Workers for the prospective families should attend if geographically feasible.
 If they are unable to attend, their opinions should be sought about their first, second and third choices.
 Their participation may be obtained by a variety of techniques such as conference calls, telephone calls during the meeting, etc. If they are unable to participate, their agreement with the committee’s deliberations/decisions must be sought before proceeding with placement implementation.

 Other members - While the membership is mandatory as is notification of each member of the formal staffing meeting, it is not mandatory that all be in attendance.
 However, their opinions must be sought and utilized in the staffing discussion.
 Their participation could be obtained via the use of conference calls, telephone calls during the meeting or by asking them to submit their preferences in writing prior to the meeting.
 The basic intent is to obtain as much participation as possible from those who have significance in the child’s life while recognizing practical issues of busy schedules and geographic constraints.